ddps-lab/dos/README.md

 <br>

-## How to use data-generation and dos
+## How to use data-generation and DoS

 ### 1. Install Docker on Amazon EC2(Ubuntu18.04, t2.medium, 20GB)